rafaelromao/keyboards/docs/symbols.md

 - The right side of the Numpad layer contains number keys.
 - Home block mods are also available on both sides of the Numpad layer.

+### Coding Dancing
+- Coding Dancing is a set of macros available through tap dances (Double Tap and Triple Tap) in the Lower and Raise layers.
+- It allows fast typing for some of the most frequent Java keywords and code blocks.

 ##
 [Home](../readme.md) |
 [Base](base.md) |